yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_01.md

 Now let's make this change in our repository.

-1. In case there are changes on the server that you don't have locally, pull the changes from GitHub into your local copy of the code.
+1. Navigate back to the **Visual Studio Code** application in which terminal is already open and run the below command to  pull the changes from GitHub into your local copy of the code in case if there are changes on the server that you don't have locally.

     ```pwsh
     git pull